appveyor/website/src/docs/enterprise/creating-build-server-in-azure.md

 ## Setup Domain Name
 At the website of our domain name provider (e.g. go daddy etc)

-Add an 'A Record' for your static IP address from above, and map it to: ci.yourcompany.com (for example)
+Add an 'A Record' for your static IP address from above, and map it to: 'ci.yourcompany.com' (in this example)

 It may take minutes or hours for DNS records to replicate around the globe before you will see the changes.
-When it does, you should be able to point your borwser to: `http://ci.yourcompany.com`, and you will see the familar start page of IIS Server on your CI Server!
+When it does, you should be able to point your browser to: `http://ci.yourcompany.com`, and you will see the familar start page of IIS Server on your CI Server!

 ## Setup SSL Certificate

-If you already have an SSL certificate that will work for your custom domain (i.e. ci.mycompany.com) you can skip this step.
+If you already have an SSL certificate that will work for your custom domain (i.e. ci.mycompany.com) you can skip the next step that creates the SSL certificate, and go straight to the step after to install your SSL certificate.

-If you dont have a SSL cert yet, you will need to create one.
-You will first need to create a Certificate Signing Request (CSR).
+If you don't have a SSL cert yet, you will need to create one.
+You will first need to create a special 'Certificate Signing Request' (CSR), which is a process that creates a private key and generates a bit of text that describes your certificate.

-There are many tools available on the internet to do that, but your VM has an easy way to create one for you too.
+There are many tools available on the internet that can do that for, but your VM has an easy way to create one for you too, that avoids you worrying about the private key.

+This process is outlined in detail below.

+### Creating SSL Certificate

 RDP into your VM again.
 In the VM, open the IIS Manager (hit the Windows Start button, and type IIS Manager)